Sabayon/drupal-website/sites/all/modules/adsense/README.txt

 Configuration
 -------------
-To enable this module, visit Administer -> Site building -> Modules, and enable adsense, and one of the other modules in the Adsense group.
+To enable this module, visit Administration -> Modules, and enable adsense, and one of the other modules in the Adsense group.
 The modules marked as '(old)' are not using the new 'Managed Ads' feature of Google AdSense, so you should only use them if you have ads in the old format or if you know what you're doing.

-To configure it, go to Administer -> Site configuration -> AdSense.
+To configure it, go to Administration > Configuration > Web services > AdSense

 Follow the online instructions on that page on how to display ads and the various ways to do so.